IRS Criminal Investigation Division Releases Its 2020 Annual Report

-On December 5, 2019 the IRS released the Criminal Investigation Division’s (CI) annual report, highlighting significant successes and criminal enforcement actions taken in fiscal year ending September 30, 2019.
+On November 16, 2020 the IRS released the Criminal Investigation Division’s (CI) annual report, highlighting significant successes and criminal enforcement actions taken in fiscal year ending September 30, 2020.
+The IRS noted that a key achievement was the identification of over $10 billion in tax fraud and other financial crimes.

 An IRS Special Agent works for the CI.
 Special Agents are duly sworn law enforcement officers who are trained to “follow the money”.
 They investigate potential criminal violations of the Internal Revenue Code, and related financial crimes.
 Unless they are working undercover they will identify themselves with credentials which include a gold badge.
 The same gold badge appears on their business cards.
 Generally, IRS Special Agents travel in pairs if they are going to interview someone.
 One to conduct the interview, and the other to take notes, and act as a witness if necessary.